MohamedBadr552002/Embedded-Systems/MY_OWN_RTOS/All_Algorithm/README.md

 # This Real-Time Operating System Was designed based on:
 * Online Static Priority
 * Pre-emtive
-* Round-robin Schedualing Time-shared Algorithm
+* Round-robin Scheduling Time-shared Algorithm

 #### Which mean that scheduler Makes Decision about task execution and Priorities During Run time also the higher Priority task interrupt the lower one .
 #### About the time shared Algorithm between the same Priority tasks the Round-Robin Algorithm take the responsibilty.